Prastavna/xodeforces/README.md

 </div>

 > [!WARNING]
 > Firefox has a limit to file sizes of 5MB.
-That's why the Firefox version of Xodeforces is not available in Firefox Addon Store.
-You can install it from the [releases](https://github.com/Prastavna/xodeforces/releases/) page
+That's why the Firefox version of Xodeforces does not include the language features for Javascript & Typescript
+>
-> We are waiting for this PR to be merged: [PR](https://github.com/mozilla/addons-linter/pull/5765)
+> We raised this [PR](https://github.com/mozilla/addons-linter/pull/5765) to get the limit increased but it was declined.

 ## ✨ Key Features